Home » DIY » Painting » Vintage Black Nightstands | Perfect Black Finish to match Passages bed

 I had never used this paint before, but I like it.
 Generally, when I do gentle distressing, I use emery boards.
 But to get the look to match the new Passages bed, I needed a different look in the distressing.
 I grabbed a wet cloth, distressed after the first coat and again after the second coat.

-Between the quality paint and the excellent job of the Super Finish Max –distressing was a little difficult.
-So, although I call it gentle distressing, I did have to work a little to get the paint off.
+Between the quality paint and the excellent job of the Super Finish Max –distressing was a little tricky.
+So, although I call it gently distressing, I did have to work a little to get the paint off.
+Winking smile

 Use brown paper to smooth paint finish on vintage black nightstands

-I like to use packing paper to burnish the top of my painted pieces to make them smooth after painting.
-Typically, I would sand in between coats, but it wasn't necessary because I was doing such a light paint on these nightstands.
+I like to use packing paper to burnish the top of my painted pieces and make them smooth after painting.
+Typically, I would sand between coats, but it wasn’t necessary because I was doing light paint on these nightstands.
 Do you see the hint of brown peeking through the paint?

 You may notice that where I wet distressed on the fluting has a whiteish look.
 I’m getting ready to take care of that!